 While this is an extreme case, many Wills do become contentious and, if you are concerned that your Will could be challenged, careful estate planning is essential.
 Where a person loses capacity some time before their death, the circumstances of beneficiaries can change before they come to inherit, in which case it could be worth considering applying for a statutory will.
 Whatever the value of your estate, there are many elements to be considered when writing a Will, and particular care needs to be taken if family circumstances or your financial arrangements are complicated.

-Rachel Waller is a Partner and head of Bishop and Sewell’s Contentious Probate and Trusts / Court of Protection team.
-If you need advice or assistance on capacity issues, statutory wills, or more general court of protection or probate disputes, please contact Rachel on 020 7091 2706 or email: contentiousprobate@bishopandsewell.co.uk
+If you need advice or assistance on capacity issues, statutory wills, or more general court of protection or probate disputes, please contact our Contentious Probate and Trusts / Court of Protection team on 020 7091 2706 or email: contentiousprobate@bishopandsewell.co.uk

 The above is accurate as at 24 January 2023.
 The information above may be subject to change during these ever-changing times.